 These new developments haven’t lead to higher wages for graduates already struggling to pay down massive debt, let alone ease the minds of current students who will soon be on the hook for six-figure student loans.

 In 2018, student loan debt in the United States hit a whopping $1.5 trillion, making it the second-largest consumer debt segment in the country after mortgages, according to the Federal Reserve.
+That number keeps growing.

-There’s been a lot of talk about the student debt crisis becoming a bubble, but first, let’s define what a “bubble” means.
 Experts generally agree that a bubble is created when something rapidly increases in price over a relatively short time span.

 In addition to the overvaluing of a particular asset, an economic bubble has a few other features: